 In a few cases, Beckwith-Wiedemann syndrome has been caused by deletions of a small amount of DNA from the maternally inherited copy of the IC2 region.
 Like abnormal methylation, these deletions disrupt the activity of several genes, including CDKN1C.

-Beckwith-Wiedemann syndrome can also result from mutations within the maternally inherited copy of the CDKN1C gene.
-More than two dozen such mutations have been identified.
+Beckwith-Wiedemann syndrome can also result from variants (also known as mutations) within the maternally inherited copy of the CDKN1C gene.
+More than two dozen such variants have been identified.
 Some of these genetic changes lead to an abnormally short, nonfunctional version of the CDKN1C protein, while others alter single protein building blocks (amino acids) or delete a small number of amino acids from the protein.
-All of these mutations are described as "loss-of-function" because they alter the structure of the CDKN1C protein such that it can no longer control growth effectively.
+All of these variants are described as "loss-of-function" because they alter the structure of the CDKN1C protein such that it can no longer control growth effectively.
 The resulting problems with growth regulation lead to overgrowth and the other features of Beckwith-Wiedemann syndrome.More About This Health Condition

 Intrauterine growth restriction, metaphyseal dysplasia, adrenal hypoplasia congenita, and genital anomalies

 Intrauterine growth restriction, metaphyseal dysplasia, adrenal hypoplasia congenita, and genital anomalies, commonly known by the acronym IMAGe, is a rare syndrome that affects the growth of many parts of the body.
 The condition is characterized by slow growth before and after birth, skeletal abnormalities, hormonal changes, and genital abnormalities in males.
-At least six mutations in the CDKN1C gene have been found to cause this condition.
-Because this gene is paternally imprinted, IMAGe syndrome results only when the mutation is present on the maternally inherited copy of the gene.
+Variants in the CDKN1C gene have been found to cause this condition.
+Because this gene is paternally imprinted, IMAGe syndrome results only when the variant is present on the maternally inherited copy of the gene.

-The CDKN1C gene mutations that cause IMAGe syndrome replace single amino acids in a region known as the proliferating cell nuclear antigen (PCNA)-binding domain near the end of the gene.
-These mutations appear to increase the stability of the CDKN1C protein, preventing it from being broken down normally.
+The CDKN1C gene variants that cause IMAGe syndrome replace single amino acids in a region known as the proliferating cell nuclear antigen (PCNA)-binding domain near the end of the gene.
+These variants appear to increase the stability of the CDKN1C protein, preventing it from being broken down normally.
 These changes increase the amount of the protein that is available to restrain cell growth and division.
-Because these mutations enhance the protein's usual function, they are described as "gain-of-function."
+Because these variants enhance the protein's usual function, they are described as "gain-of-function."
 The excess CDKN1C protein leads to IMAGe syndrome by impairing normal growth and development starting before birth.More About This Health Condition

 Other Names for This Gene